itsmeow/ClaimIt/README.md

    * `claimit.command.claimit.claim.permission.list.others` - Allow viewing members of another's claims as admin
    * `claimit.command.claimit.claim.setname.others` - Allow setting the name of other's claims as admin
    * `claimit.command.claimit.claim.toggle.others` - Allow editing of toggles on other's claims as admin
+   * `claimit.command.claimit.claim.info.others` - Allow getting info for claims via true name as admin.
+Note you can still view info at a given location.
    * `claimit.command.claimit.group.claim.others` - Allow adding claims to groups you are not a member of as admin
    * `claimit.command.claimit.group.delete.others` - Allow deleting claims you do not own as admin
    * `claimit.command.claimit.group.list.others` - Allow listing all groups on the server or all groups owned by a player as admin